-Description: The touch screen can have different sensitivities defined using this command.
-These values are dependent on the touch panel used.
+Description: an have different sensitivities defined using this alues are dependent on the touch panel used.
+Command: touchParm [ < samples&gt; ] Arguments: (none) <samples> </samples> - display current settings number of touch samples required for a valid touch; the larger the number the less sensitive. allowable range for sample location measurement; the smaller the number the less sensitive.
+Example: touchParm 8 12

-Command: \touchParm [<samples> ]

-Arguments: (none) - display current settings

-<samples> - number of touch samples required for a valid touch;

-the larger the number the less sensitive.

-- allowable range for sample location measurement;

-the smaller the number the less sensitive.

-Example: \touchParm 8 12